-PGDM (Service Management) is a professional management course spread across two academic years.
+PGDM (M) is a professional management course spread across two academic years.
 An academic year is divided into three academic terms of approximately three months each.
-Students can earn a dual specialization by opting for three elective courses from their functional areas of service management and three courses from any one sectors.
-Remaining four elective courses are to be selected from the bouquet of specialization comprises of Finance, Marketing, Operations and IT, HRM and International Business.
+Students can earn a dual specialization by opting elective courses in any one functional area of management besides Marketing specialization while single specialization in Marketing is also offered.
+The bouquet of specialization comprises of Finance, Operations and IT, HRM and International Business.
 Each specialization area offers many innovative courses for emerging careers in management.
 Jaipuria follows a continuous system on assessment and evaluation for measurement of learning outcomes by students.
 Each course therefore assesses learning by a blend of quizzes, assignments, case / exercise analysis, discussion / report submission, project / term paper, mid-term examination and end-term examination.